trxdave/ireland-rugby-quiz/README.md

 ## Before Javascript ##

-Before adding Javascript, what do question and answers look like?
+Before adding Javascript, what does a play quiz look like?

 ![alt text](<documentation/layout/beforejavascript.png>)